zhangshuiyong/d7y.io/docs/getting-started/introduction.md

   any check code (MD5).
 - **Disk protection and highly efficient IO**: Prechecking disk space, delaying synchronization, writing file blocks in the best order, isolating net-read/disk-write, and so on.
-- **High performance**: SuperNode is completely closed-loop, which means that it doesn't rely on any database or distributed cache, processing requests with extremely high performance.
-- **Auto-isolation of Exception**: Dragonfly will automatically isolate exception nodes (peer or SuperNode) to improve download stability.
+- **Auto-isolation of Exception**: Dragonfly will automatically isolate exception nodes to improve download stability.
-- **No pressure on file source**: Generally, only a few SuperNodes will download files from the source.
 - **Support standard HTTP header**: Support submitting authentication information through HTTP header.
 - **Effective concurrency control of Registry Auth**: Reduce the pressure on the Registry Auth Service.
 - **Simple and easy to use**: Very few configurations are needed.